github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 1. Invoke `MSbuild` (Linux) or `MSBuild.exe` (Windows) on the solution or project file closest to the root.
 If `autobuild` detects multiple solution or project files at the same (shortest) depth from the top level directory, it will attempt to build all of them.
 1. Invoke a script that looks like a build script—_build_ and _build.sh_ (in that order, for Linux) or _build.bat_, _build.cmd_, _and build.exe_ (in that order, for Windows).

+{% ifversion code-scanning-default-setup-self-hosted-310 %}
+#### Setting up self-hosted runners for C# default setup analysis

+{% note %}

+**Note:** For default setup code scanning to work on self-hosted runners, the runners must be able to build the projects in question.
+The following guidance details tooling you will likely need, but it may not be exhaustive, and some of the tooling may not be required in certain cases.

+{% endnote %}

+For .NET core application development the .NET SDK is required (for `dotnet`).
+For .NET framework application development, default setup analysis on self-hosted runners will typically require the following tooling.

+On Windows: Microsoft Build Tools (for `msbuild`) and Nuget CLI (for `nuget`).
+If not available, Nuget CLI will attempt to download automatically.

+On Linux and MacOS: Mono Runtime (to run `mono`, `msbuild`, or `nuget`).

+For information about the differences between .NET Core and .NET Framework, see "[.NET vs. .NET Framework for server apps](https://learn.microsoft.com/en-us/dotnet/standard/choosing-core-framework-server)" in Microsoft Learn.

+{% endif %}

 {% ifversion codeql-go-autobuild %}